-

 For tax matters (withholding taxes, exit taxes), please refer to the section dealing with such matters.

-The law of the European Union (EU) lays down as a rule the freedom from restrictions on the movement of capital both in relations between member states and in relations with third countries.
-Accordingly, since 2001, the German Foreign Trade and Payments Act (AWG) no longer permits any special restrictions on capital movements for the import and export of capital.
-General requirements under corporate law are not considered to be a limitation of the free movement of capital.
+The law of the European Union (EU) lays down as a rule freedom from restrictions on the movement of capital both in relations between member states and in relations with third countries.
+Germany does not generally impose exchange controls or capital controls on cross-border capital movements.
+Within the EU framework, the free movement of capital applies, subject to statutory exceptions.

-As a special instrument of state takeover control, German foreign trade regulations (the Foreign Trade and Payments Act, Außenwirtschaftsgesetz – AWG and the Außenwirtschaftsverordnung – AWV), which were repeatedly and most recently extensively amended gives the Federal Ministry of Economics and Technology (BMWi) powers of examination and intervention in exceptional cases with regard to transactions on the basis of which non-European investors gain a decisive influence on companies domiciled in Germany.
-Whether the investors are sovereign wealth funds or private companies is just as irrelevant as their legal form.
+As a special instrument of state takeover control, German foreign trade regulations (the Foreign Trade and Payments Act, Außenwirtschaftsgesetz – AWG and the Außen-wirtschaftsverordnung – AWV), which were repeatedly and, most recently, extensively amended, give the Federal Ministry for Economic Affairs and Climate Action (BMWK) powers of examination and intervention in exceptional cases with regard to transactions on the basis of which non-European investors gain a decisive influence on companies domiciled in Germany.
+Whether the investors are sovereign wealth funds or private companies is irrelevant, as is their legal form.

-Embargoes and sanctions enacted by the European Union, Germany or 3rd countries have to be taken into consideration and made lead to limitations on inflow or outflow of capital to and from Germany.
+Embargoes and sanctions enacted by the European Union, Germany or 3rd countries, have to be taken into consideration and may lead to limitations on inflow or outflow of capital to and from Germany.

 Are there any significant transfer taxes, stamp duties, etc. to be taken into consideration?